 Clare Beresford, CBT, EMDR, Counselling

 I am an experienced accredited CBT therapist and an accredited integrative counsellor.
 I am also a qualified and registered EMDR therapist.
 I offer short term, goal-focussed therapy within a supportive and welcoming space.
+My practice is 20 minutes from Bath on a bus route.

 Common symptoms of distress include: